bridgetb98/Alios-Reawakened/0 Alios/Starlanes.md

 # Travel

-To travel on the starlanes, one needs a vessel clad in [[Aberant]].
+To travel on the starlanes, one needs a vessel clad in [[Aberrant]].
 This metal seems to ‘reject’ the lanes, gliding off it.^[Some dispute the idea that it’s ‘gliding’, and claim it’s closer to ‘high frequency bouncing’.]
 The resulting effect is hyperspeed traveling.^[traveling at speeds greater than the speed of light.] most [[Imperium]] vessels come with a map of the lanes built into their PDA.
 Note that even with a vessel it’s still possible to travel the lanes, but at regular speeds.
 It is advised to avoid such a scenario, as it turns travel of just a few hours into millions of years.

 ## Off-Lane